-For each free pass that you do not use by the end of the course, I will boost your participation grade by +2.00 (one-fifth of a letter grade).
-So use your three free passes wisely!
+However, for each free pass that you do not use by the end of the course, I will boost your overall participation grade by +1.00 point (i.e., one tenth of a letter grade).
+This is especially a good idea if you are worried about your participation points.

+So use your free passes wisely!